scrapinghub/portia/slyd/README.md

 Testing
 -------

-A Karma test eviroment is now available.
+A Karma test eviroment is available.
 To run the ui tests:

     npm install
     export PATH="./node_modules/.bin:$PATH"